 Locals often call the Anambas Islands, Jemaja, Siantan, Matak, Mubur, Telaga, Airabu and Bajau, the Seven Islands.
 And best of all, each of these islands is still mostly virginal.
 In actual fact, this is fairly surprising, because they're not that far, as the crow flies anyway, from major cities such as Singapore, Kuala Lumpur and Jakarta.

 Somehow, in spite of its awesome weekend getaway potential, Anambas has managed to stay undiscovered.

 So, how do you get to Anambas?
-Well, to go there, Anambas explorers need catch a plane to Tanjung Pinang in Bintan Island first.
+Well, to go there, Anambas explorers need catch a plane to Bintan Island first.
 From Bintan, there are two options.

-2. You can also take a fast ferry from Tanjung Pinang to either Jemaja or Tarempa.
+2. You can also take a fast ferry from Bintan to either Jemaja or Tarempa.
 The ferry takes about 7 and 9 hours, respectively, to reach these islands.
 For details on the ferry to Anambas, click Anambas Ferry.

 That said, like any explorer, you probably shouldn't be in too much of a hurry and you'll also need to be a bit flexible.
 Basically, if you tend to travel without relying on a set-in-stone itinerary, then you'll be just fine.

 So now that you've made it to your frontier land, what can you expect?
 Well, for one thing, even though the local inhabitants, mostly of Malay stock, with some Chinese, have lived in the Anambas islands for years, the islands are not very densely populated by any stretch.
 The only exception to that rule is Tarempa.
 Tarempa, which incidentally is also spelled "Terempa" and "Tarempak", is pretty much the epicenter of the Anambas islands.